FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 Monday to Friday.
 The CBD extends from Georges Quay to Mallow Street and from

-Cathedral Place to Howleys Quay (Shannon riverside).--- 12
+Cathedral Place to Howleys Quay (Shannon riverside).
+---
+12

 **13.**